sarang997/Data-quality-check-pipeline/readme.md

 ## Usage Guide

 ### Install the following
+1.Clone this repo somewhere and cd into "Data-quality-check-pipeline" folder.

-1. **Python 3.x**: Make sure Python 3.x is installed on your system.
+2. **Python 3.x**: Make sure Python 3.x is installed on your system.
-2. **Required Libraries**: Install the necessary Python libraries using the following command:
+3. **Required Libraries**: Install the necessary Python libraries using the following command:
   ```bash
   pip install -r requirements.txt
   ```
-3. **Start flask**- Start the flask server using the following command-
+4. **Start flask**- Start the flask server using the following command-

  ```bash
   python app.py
 ```
-4. **Make the request**- Make the request using the curl given in the sample http request curl in the end of this file.
+5. **Make the request**- Make the request using the curl given in the sample http request curl in the end of this file.
-5. **HTTP request** -
+6. **HTTP request** -

 ### Endpoint